CodePeters/MovieRama/README.md

 Everything at this point should is up and running!
 App is served in `http://localhost:4200/`

 ##

+We have implemented pagination to our endpoints which is a good practise for large scale data, and of course ordering in done on the backend.

 The project also uses a serveless component for a feature, that is deployed in cloudflare and the worker code in in wrangler project folder, no setup is required.
 Also, as a best practise for scaling, sorting is done in the backend and we also have pagination for our endpoints.
 I also have added logging and Logs are generated inside  `./MovieRama-backend` folder.